010001000100000101000001/anderson_health_fitness/README.md

 ### Media

 - The media content for products was created specifically for this project using AI tools such as DALL·E 2 on sites such as [Link](https://picsart.com/) and [Link](https://chatgpt.com/) and are to serve as an example of real world products only.
+The Hero image was taken from Pixabay on free usage licence.